Funding: Career Focus

 Applicants shall not request the payment of any charge or fee from participants for their participation in the project.

 If the proposal involves subcontracting the Budget Detail Template* must include a rationale and describe the process to select the sub-contractors.
 If applicants intend to contract or subcontract for a value of $25,000, they must demonstrate that the costs represent fair market value.
 Failure to comply with ESDC requirements may result in these expenditures being ineligible for reimbursement.
 In the situation where a contract for goods and services is below the $25,000 threshold, the principles of accountability, fairness, best value for money must still be conformed to.

 When completing questions 58-61 on the Application please provide budget totals for categories 1, 2 and 3.

 Any detail or additional information regarding the proposed budget that does not fit on the Budget Detail Template* (Appendix B) can be included in Question 64.

 Question 59 – 61 – ESDC/ Other - Cash/ Other - In-kind

 “Other” includes funding from another source.
 Not ESDC.

 Question 62 – Associated Businesses or Individuals

-Please check all statements that apply to your planned expenditures of HRSDC funding.
+Please check all statements that apply to your planned expenditures of ESDC funding.